wang8740/wang8740.github.io/index.md

-## About

 Hi there, I am Xinran!

-I am actively working on machine learning.
+I am actively working on machine learning, with a particular focus on collaborative learning.